-To commission the appliance, the operating pressure must be in accordance with the figures stated in section 2.0 of these instructions.
-The fire is factory set to achieve the correct flow rates at the specified operating pressure.
-Any significant variation in the operating pressure could indicate a supply problem.
-If the operating pressure is too high the gas supply meter/governor may be set incorrectly.
+The fire is factory set to achieve these pressures and any significant variation could indicate a supply problem.
+If the pressure is too high, the gas supply meter may be set incorrectly.
 This should be checked with the fire running and if necessary reset by the gas supplier.
-If the operating pressure is too low, then check the meter/governor pressure with the appliance running.
-Upon satisfactory checking of the operating pressure, turn the fire off, disconnect the pressure gauge and refit the test point screw.
+Upon satisfactory checking of the burner pressure, turn the fire off, disconnect the pressure gauge and refit the test point screw.
 Light the fire and check for gas soundness.
-In the event that the operating pressure is not in accordance with the figures stated in the data section of these instructions, the appliance must not be commissioned, and the problem investigated and rectified.
+In the event that the burner pressure is not in accordance with the figures stated in the data section of these instructions, the appliance must not be commissioned, and the manufacturer should be contacted for guidance.

-16.6 FLUE SPILLAGE MONITORING SYSTEM
+12.6 FLUE SPILLAGE MONITORING SYSTEM

 This fire is fitted with a flue spillage safety device (ODS).
 If the fire shuts down during use for no apparent reason then several things may be suspected.
 If a door or window has been opened creating a draught, then pilot disturbance is the problem, and removal of the draught should resolve this.
 The gas pressure reaching the fire must also be checked (again, recall your installer to check and rectify any problem).
 The thermocouple connection into the back of the gas control valve may also have worked loose during installation, simply get the installer to tighten.
 If pilot disturbance is not the cause, then the ODS safety system may be in operation.
 Switch the appliance OFF, check the flue and carry out any remedial work required.
 Relight the fire and carry out a spillage test.

 DO NOT allow the appliance to be used if it continues to fail a spillage test.
 The aeration hole of the pilot must be carefully cleaned out on each annual service to ensure continued function of the ODS.
 The spillage monitoring system shall not be adjusted, modified, or put out of operation by the installer.
 Any spare parts fitted MUST be of a type supplied for the purpose by the appliance manufacturer.
-If the fire is not spilling, then further guidance should be sought, using the Troubleshooting section as a guide.
+If the fire is not spilling, then further guidance should be sought, using the Troubleshooting section as a guide..

-16.7 TESTING FOR SPILLAGE
+12.7 TESTING FOR SPILLAGE

 Close all doors and windows to the room containing the appliance.
 Let the fire run on HIGH for five minutes.
 Take a smoke match, light it, and using a smoke match tube, hold it at the top edge of the fire opening, 25mm down and 25mm in.
 Starting 50mm in from either side, run the smoke match across the opening.
 All the smoke should be drawn away up the flue.
 Any smoke returning into the room indicates that spillage is occurring.
 If the initial spillage test fails, run the fire for a further 10 minutes and repeat the test.
 When the test has been completed satisfactorily, repeat with any extractor fans in the premises running on the highest setting, and any communicating doors open.
 Finally, repeat with all doors open.